jinsung-kim/dinner-res/README.md

 ## About

 This bot is a script that fetches reservations for popular restaurants that are on the Resy site.
-The intention of its creation is to notify users when spots open up on certain dates.
+The intention of its creation is to notify users when spots open up on certain dates and book them.

 ## Features